jacob-mattia/Rproject_Template/README.md

 5. Github will now be updated with newest file versions

 ## Important Notes
-+ Ensure that R version in renv.lock matches the R version being used (default set to 4.1.3).
++ Renv will track R version, but will **not** update it via renv.lock.
+It will provide a warning if the R versions are different.
 + Github is meant for storing updates to code, not data.
 Trying to sync large files **will not work.**
     + As such, "data", "analysis", and "results" folder will not sync with github.
 Use rysnc or other methods to move data between systems.